lorenzolpandolfo/pytext/README.md

 # Pytext
 Pytext is a open-source Python text editor inspired by Vim, with its own keybindings, that uses Customtkinter to its interface.

-It's being developed on Windows and it may present instabilities on other operating systems.
-In future, It should support Linux and MacOS.
-The project have a lot of progress to be made and it can be unstable with different screen resolutions too.
-Feel free to open an issue or fork it!
+The project is in development and may not work correctly in MacOS.
+Feel free to open an issue to report bugs or share new ideas.

-Pytext code is under a total refactor process in the **unstable branch**.
-Use the main branch if you would like to run Pytext in its stablest version.

 # Installation process - Windows
 Pytext default directory is inside your user's folder.
 So, it is recommended that you clone the repository there.